-Chemical engineering is given under the direction of the department of chemistry and chemical engineering.
-It deals with the unit processes of the manufacturing industry.
-Training in this subject includes not only general courses in engineering, but also specific training in analytical, organic and physical chemistry.
+Chemical engineering deals with the unit processes of the manufacturing industry.
+Training in this subject includes not only general courses in engineering, but also specific training in analytical, organic, and physical chemistry.
 The application of chemical technique to manufacturing processes is made in specially developed courses in industrial chemistry and chemical engineering.

-Chemical engineers are in charge of many important industries such as the manufacture of chemicals, petroleum products, the production of materials used in construction, fuels, paints, explosives and a great variety of organic products.
+Chemical engineers are in charge of many important industries such as the manufacture of chemicals and of petroleum products, the production of materials used in construction, fuels, paints, explosives, and a great variety of organic products.
 The design of apparatus, chemical research, and the development of control methods play an important part in the career of the chemical engineer.